fu4303/portfolio-vincentntang/content/posts/fixing-broken-webapps/index.md

 If you get lucky and still have access to the database, access it.
 Make a copy of the SQL database (if its relational), and analyze it's contents using a tool like SequelPro on MacOS.
 It might take awhile, but it'll give you insights about how things are structured in the app.
 And what the backend is doing to grab said data

 Sometimes the data might look really weird, and might raise more questions.
-It could be totally denormalized (two cells of data in one cell).
-If you run a ORM (object relational mapper), you can see how this correlates over to the data itself.
+It could be totally denormalized (two cells of data in one cell)/ If you run a ORM (object relational mapper), you can see how this correlates over to the data itself.

 I inherited a hugeee database file (well not huge, but still large).
 Only a few GB, some files spanning millions of rows (okay that's still not that big, jk).